SanPen/GridCal/doc/md_source/power_flow.md

 | Local AC and DC active power control using converter.               |✅   | ✅  |  ✅ |   |   |   |   |   |   |
 | Local AC reactive power control using a converter.                  | ✅  | ✅  |  ✅ |   |   |   |   |   |   |
 | 3-phase unbalanced.                                                 | ✅  | ✅  |  ✅ |   |   |   |   |   |   |

+- **Tolerance**: per-unit error tolerance to use in the solver.
+Exponent of the numerical precision. i.e. `4` corresponds to `1e-4` MW in p.u. of precision

+- **Automatic precision (find)**:
+    The precision to use for the numerical solvers depends on the magnitude of the power injections.
+    If we are dealing with hundreds of MW, the precision may be `1e-3`, but if we are dealing with Watts, the precision has to be greater.
+The automatic precision checks the loading for a suitable precision such that the results are fine.

+- **Trust radius**: For newton-like methods this is the solution trust radius to use
+- **Max.
+Iterations**: Maximum number of iterations in the solver.
+- **Verbosity**: Level of verbosity (0: none, 1: some, >=2: all)

+Flags:

+- **Retry with other methods is failed**:
+    This option tries other numerical solvers to try to find a power flow solution.
+    This option is relevant because different numerical algorithms may be more suited to certain grid configurations.
+    In general the Newton-Raphson implementation in GridCal includes back-tracing and other innovations that make it a very competitive method to consider by default.

+- **Use initial guess**: In the buses there are two properties `Vm0`and `Va0` both serve to specify the initial voltage guess.
+If selected those values are used to initialize the power flow solution.
+- **Ignore single island nodes**: If selected, the islands of 1 one are considered in blackout and not calculated.
+- **3-phase**: If selected a three phase power flow is run.
+For now only supporting simple local voltage controls.
+- **Distributed slack**: If selected, the slack power is distributed simply among the existing generators.
+- **Control Q limits**: This is the mode of reactive power control for the generators that are set in PV mode.
+This is a node-level control, so for this to work, there must not be more than one generator per bus.
+Otherwise a per-node repartition will be made, but the limits respecting cannot be ensured.
+For that use the AC-OPF.
+- **Control tap module**: If selected the tap module controls are possible, if active at device level.
+- **Control tap phase**: If selected the tap phase controls are possible, if active at device level.
+- **Control remote voltages**: If selected, the remote voltage controls are possible if set at device level.
+- **Orthogonalize controls**: If selected, the controls are "orthogonalized" to their device specified steps.
+This applies to transformer tap changers and non-linear shunts.

+- **Initialize angles**: If selected the power flow angles are initialized with a linear power flow.
+For Holomorphic embedding this is not necessary.
+- **Apply temperature correction**: When selected the branches apply the correction of the resistance due to the temperature.
+- **Apply impedance tolerances**:
+- **Add report**: Inspect the results looking for violations to report in the power flow logger.